israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### Bitwise Operators

  Bitwise operators treat their operands as a sequence of 32 bits (zeroes and ones), rather than as decimal, hexadecimal, or octal numbers.
+ For example, the decimal number nine has a binary representation of 1001.

 #### Bitwise Logical Operators